cloudwebteam/cloud_db/Readme.md

 });
 ```

-**CRUD a table, way 2**
+**Way 2**

-*same as above, except table name is first argument, and all the other arguments are shifted to accomodate
+*same as above, except table name is first argument, and all the other arguments are shifted to accomodate*

 ```js
 db.get( 'User', 5, function( results ){